Edehisaboi/Edehisaboi/README.md

 ![dino-dark](https://github.com/user-attachments/assets/386f93b1-d94d-4d37-9a41-224f593f6846)

-Hey there, I’m Israel!
-I’m a Software Engineer & Full-Stack Developer, focused on building ML systems that actually work in real-world production environments.
+Hey there, I’m Israel! a Software Engineer & Full-Stack Developer, focused on building ML systems that actually work in real-world production environments.
 I’m all about turning ideas into practical solutions that make a difference.<br><br>Always open to cool new projects, collaborations, or just connecting.
 Feel free to reach out on socials or drop a PR! 💪

 ##### Working on:
 - **Moovio**- Shazam-style movie/TV identification (live video + audio).